 Incentive Travel Budget Savings, Look to Warren Buffett

-To stretch an incentive travel budget, to unlock savings for new trip elements, or add a few more winners, the contrarian advice from the greatest investor of the last 50 years, Warren Buffett, gives pointers to meeting planners for incentive travel savings.
+To stretch an incentive travel budget, to unlock savings for new trip elements, or add a few more winners, the contrarian advice from the most significant investor of the last 50 years, Warren Buffett, gives pointers to meeting planners for incentive travel savings.

 “Two super-contagious diseases, fear, and greed will forever occur in the investment community.
 The timing of these epidemics will be unpredictable.
 We simply attempt to be fearful when others are greedy and to be greedy only when others are fearful.”

 In today’s 24-hours-every-day flow of cable news and Twitter feeds the front-page locks onto the same story over and over for a month.
 Trump election.
 Russia, Russia, Russia. #MeToo.
 North Korea.
 Hurricane Florence – or Harvey and Irma.
 The opioid epidemic, tea party, or Occupy Wall Street.
 Typically, the same story dominates the headlines – until a new headline pushes it off Page 1.

 In the tourism industry, the same is true, but often, it comes with consumer overreaction.
 The public reads a 1-line internet headline or hears a 30-second story on Good Morning America.
 The adjectives “sensational” or “incomplete” describes the accuracy of many stories.
 When the headlines strike a cautionary tone, tourism to the affected destination takes a big punch to the gut.